FlipTheEgg/eurorack/HelloWorld/README.md

 WIP

 Hello World!
-As the name might suggest this is my first time... doing several things.
-While this is hardware and not software, it's still my first time:
+This is a three-channel eurorack mixer, but more importantly, as the name might suggest, this is my first time doing several things.
+It's my first time
  - Using KiCad
  - Making a eurorack module
  - Making something usable enough to give to someone (or maybe even sell)